codeigniter4/devkit/README.md

 ### Hosting with Vagrant

 > **Note**
 > The `Vagrantfile.dist` is unmaintained.
-It does not work now.
+It might not work now.
 > Contributions are welcome.

 Virtualization is an effective way to test your webapp in the environment you